Zush vs NameQuick: AI File Renamer Comparison

 Is BYOK free in both tools?

-In Zush, BYOK is included with the $10 Pro purchase — no additional fee.
+In Zush, BYOK is included with paid PRO plans — no separate BYOK purchase.
 In NameQuick, the BYOK option is $38 one-time, after which you bring your own API key.

 No. Zush supports 4 cloud providers (Gemini, Groq, OpenAI, Claude) plus Ollama for the Offline AI mode.
-NameQuick supports 7 (OpenAI, OpenRouter, Claude, Gemini, Ollama, LM Studio, MLX).
-If specific providers matter (especially OpenRouter or MLX), NameQuick is broader.
+NameQuick publicly lists OpenAI, OpenRouter, Claude, Gemini, Ollama, and LM Studio.
+If specific providers matter, especially OpenRouter or LM Studio, NameQuick is broader.

 Does NameQuick support RAW photos?